-- Apply for admissions online and submit concurrent enrollment form in person for each semester.
+- Apply for admissions online and submit the Concurrent Enrollment Form for each semester.

-- Complete mandatory New Student Orientation in person or online via MyECC.
-Please click here for information sheet.
+- Complete mandatory New Student Orientation in person or online via MyCompton.

-- Clear any prerequisites for the classes prior to registering for classes by taking the math or English placement exam and/or by meeting with a counselor.
+- Clear any prerequisites for the classes prior to registering for classes by Level Up Survey and meet with a counselor.

-- Register for classes on designated day and time online.
+- Register for classes on designated day and time.